windycom/windy-plugin-template/docs/WINDY_PLUGIN.md

  1) `html` code of your plugin is wrapped inside `div` with id `windy-plugin-anyName`.
 Inside is inserted another `div` element, that will act as closing button.
 Whole plugin element has style `display:none`.
  2) `css` code of your plugin is attached to `<head>` section of Windy
  3) Your plugin element is then inserted into the page inside element, where you required in `config.js` as `attachPoint` (by default inside `#plugins` DIV)
- 4) Js code inside `plugin.html` is launched
+ 4) Js code inside `plugin.js` is launched
+ 5) If method `onmount` is exported in your js code, it is called.
- 5) Then plugin is being opened
+ 6) Then plugin is being opened

 Resulting html code should look like this:
 ```html